captionpoint/captionpoint-plays/THE-LUCKIEST.md

 Yeah yeah.
 ---
 ## LISSETTE:
-Don’t yeah yeah me
+No yeah yeah Ma
 ---
-I need you to promise
+I need you to promise me
 ---
 that you will always.
 ---